The 32nd Annual Tax Research Network Conference will be on 5-7 September 2023 at the Faculty of Law, University of Cambridge, Cambridge, UK.

 Programme

-We are delighted that our keynotes this year will include Professor Pascal Saint Amans (Brunswick Group and University of Lausanne) and Professor Irma Mosquera-Valderrama (Leiden).
+We are delighted that our keynote speakers this year will include Professor Pascal Saint Amans (Brunswick Group and University of Lausanne) and Professor Irma Mosquera Valderrama (Leiden) – more details of the keynote speakers are available at https://taxresearch.network/trn-conference-2023-keynote-speakers/.

-The detailed programme will be confirmed in due course, and will be posted here when available.
 As usual, the first two days will be research focused, while the Tax Education Day will run on 7 September.
-There will be concurrent sessions over the conference to accommodate the papers submitted.
-The virtual sessions will be conducted via Microsoft Teams with links to be provided prior to the conference.
+There will be concurrent sessions over the conference to accommodate the papers accepted.
+The virtual sessions will be conducted via Microsoft Teams with links to be provided prior to the conference to those who have registered for this service.

 We are delighted to announce that there will be a conference dinner this year at Clare College, Cambridge.
-The dinner will take place on Tuesday 5th September, and you will be able to book your ticket when you register.
+The dinner will take place on Tuesday 5th September, and you will be able to book your ticket when you register (please note new bookings for the conference dinner will not be available after the end of August).

 Accommodation